-

 -2011, National Endowment of the Humanities Workshop: "Abolitionism, Women's Rights and Religious Revivalism on the Rochester Reform Trail" (Rochester & Seneca Falls, NY).

 During the summer of 2010, I spent four weeks studying Constitutionalism at Georgetown University as part of my James Madison Memorial Fellowship for Teachers.
-In 2008, I was awarded this fellowship (representing the State of Pennsylvania) which provided a scholarship to attend Villanova University.
+In 2008, I was awarded this fellowship (representing the State of Pennsylvania), which provided a scholarship to attend Villanova University.
 In 2014, I graduated summa cum laude from Villanova with a second master's degree (American History) and was inducted into the Phi Kappa Phi (Graduate) and Phi Alpha Theta (History) Honor Societies.

 -2009, National Endowment of the Humanities Workshop: "Lowell and the Industrial Revolution" (Lowell National Historical Park, MA).
 I investigated the origins and implications of the Industrial Revolution on American society.

 -In 2007, I was selected to take part in the Monticello-Stratford Seminar for Teachers.
-As part of this month-long program, I explored Virginia's many historical landmarks, while taking graduate coursework at Jefferson's University of Virginia.
+As part of this month-long program, I explored Virginia's many historical landmarks while taking graduate coursework at Jefferson's University of Virginia.
 I was even given the honor of staying "On the Lawn."
-Between meeting William Kelso at Jamestown, attending the July 4th Naturalization Ceremony at Monticello and shearing a sheep...it was truly a memorable experience!-2006, Gilder Lehrman Institute: "The Colonial Era: Structure & Texture"
+Between meeting William Kelso at Jamestown, attending the July 4th Naturalization Ceremony at Monticello and shearing a sheep...it was truly a memorable experience!In front of Thomas Jefferson's Popular Forest with my "Strati-cello" participants.

-(Yale University).
+-2006, Gilder Lehrman Institute: "The Colonial Era: Structure & Texture" (Yale University).
 I had the opportunity to study with the foremost Social Historian of the Colonial Era, Dr. John Demos.

 -In 2006, I was also selected to represent the State of Pennsylvania during the first ever Presidential Academy for American History and Civics.
 During this fourteen-day seminar, we explored the Declaration of Independence, Gettysburg Address and "I Have a Dream" Speech in the cities associated with their inception (Philadelphia, Gettysburg and Washington D.C.).